shellajt/InformationRetrieval/README.md

 # InformationRetrieval
 Authors: Jesse Shellabarger and John Kirschenheiter

+## How to use
+Run the code as a command-line application.
+The application is hard-coded to use its internal document directory, so you don't have to worry about that.
+The user will be repeatedly prompted for search terms in the terminal.
+Any number of terms can be used to search.
+Press enter to execute the search.
+Enter `exit` to close the application.

 ## Overview

 The purpose of this assignment is to explore basic information retrieval techniques.
 It is the first of a two part assignment.
 The second part will focus on NLP techniques.